TritonDataCenter/rfd/rfd/0161/README.md

 rust in all the places we use pkgsrc today.

 One place we don't currently use pkgsrc is for components bundled as a part of SmartOS.
-This makes sense since out intention (as stated earlier) is that pkgsrc sits on top of the platform.
+This makes sense since our intention (as stated earlier) is that pkgsrc sits on top of the platform.
 That does mean that anything intended to be delivered as part of the platform and be written in rust may not be able to utilize the pkgsrc rust.
 Today, most things are written in C, bash/ksh, or node.
-We build a platform-specific version of node as part of the illumos-extra repository, and platform bundled node code utilizied that.
+We build a platform-specific version of node as part of the illumos-extra repository, and platform bundled node code utilizes that.
 For rust, we will need to think how we want to handle this.
 Our experiences w/ the platform bundled node should certainly inform these discussions, though should not dictate any particular solution.